 You should also see a doctor if you notice any of the following:

-- Your bruise isn’t showing signs of improvement after two weeks.
+- Your bruise isn’t showing signs of improvement after 2 weeks.

 - You seem to bruise often and notice bruises on your body that appear out of nowhere.